 Piezoelectric Tube Scanners

 Piezoelectric tube scanners are thin cylinders of radially poled piezoelectric material with four external electrodes and a continuous internal electrode.
-When a voltage is applied to one of the external electrodes, the actuator wall expands which causes a vertical contraction and a large lateral deflection of the tube tip.
-A circumferential electrode can be used for vertical or radial extension and contraction.
+When a voltage is applied to one of the external electrodes, the free end of the tube will bend towards the applied voltage.
+Vertical extension is achieved by applying an equal voltage to all external electrodes, or by applying voltage to the internal electrode.

-Piezoelectric tube scanners are used extensively in scanning probe microscopes and applications such as fibre stretching and beam scanning.
-Customised dimensions and/or specifications are available on request.
+Piezoelectric tube scanners are used extensively in scanning probe microscopes as XYZ nanopositioners, and other applications such as micro-manipulation, and beam scanning.
+The tubes can be ordered by themselves or with options including wiring and connectors for connection to a TD250-INV amplifier, and with mounting surfaces for easy assembly.
+Customized dimensions and/or electrode configurations are available on request.

 Specifications: